Firefighter Requirements &

 EDUCATION

 Graduation from a U.S. high school or equivalent, G.E.D. or equivalent from a U.S. institution, or a California High School Proficiency Examination (CHSPE) certificate is required.
 Foreign diplomas may take longer to validate/process.
+If you earned your diploma outside of the U.S., you may be asked to submit a credential evaluation from an approved agency confirming your education is equivalent to a U.S. high school or college program.

 FIREFIGHTER CANDIDATE ASSESSMENT (FCA)